lo-th/phy/README.md

 Phy main function is : add, remove and update.<br>
 You can see and edit demo code directlly on <a href="https://lo-th.github.io/phy/">webpage</a>

+You can drag file directly on viewport ( code js or environement hdr )

 ## Todo

 Add character support, add more demos, fixe joint, vehicle...